croservices/cro/docs/reference/cro-http-message.md

 #### As an object

-Implementations of the `Cro::HTTP::BodyParser` role are used to parse a HTTP message body into an appropriate object.
-Examples of what a body parser might do include:
+Implementations of the `Cro::BodyParser` role are used to parse a HTTP message body into an appropriate object.
+Examples of what a body parser might do
+include:

 * Parsing the `application/x-www-form-urlencoded` and `multipart/form-data`
   request bodies, most typically used by browsers to transmit form data